ViralPassion/e-satisfaction/README.md

-# E-Satisfaction indergration with WooCommerce
+# E-Satisfaction integration with WooCommerce

 This is a simple plugin made by ViralPassion that allows you one click install of e-satisfaction.